 - USPS workers can overcome their high-risk job duties

 Initially, you set up automatic premium withholding through a Paycenter allotment.
 This confirms that you work for the government and ensures prompt monthly payment.
 Below are some of the companies in this market.

 Are federal employees eligible for state temporary disability benefits?
 Do workers pay into the state premium pools to fund coverage?
 The answer to both of these questions is no – with one very unlikely exception.

-- Only five states have a mandatory program and one is pending
+- Only seven states have a mandatory program and one is pending

 - All exempt government employees from the requirement to fund premiums

 - Each allows select government entities to enroll voluntarily